-To describe geometric loci and represent them graphically or algebraically, adult learners use different mathematical models and different types of strategies, combining reasoning and creativity to overcome obstacles.
+To describe geometric loci and represent them graphically and algebraically, adult learners use different mathematical models and types of strategies, combining reasoning and creativity to overcome obstacles.
 They use structured deductive reasoning and become familiar with the codified form required for their proof.
-They illustrate, explain or justify their arguments.
 They use different types of proofs and different lines of reasoning, including proof by exhaustion.
 The latter is used in particular in analyzing or conducting case studies, or in applying a generalization process leading to the validation of a conjecture.
-Adult learners observe specific real-life cases and generalize their observations.
-They analyze data in order to identify the necessary and sufficient conditions for drawing a conclusion, make decisions and determine how best to approach, optimize or adjust a situation.
-In addition, they base their reasoning on a Euclidean or Cartesian plane in order to determine measurements, optimize distances, construct geometric loci, represent the relative positions of figures or justify recommendations.
+Adult learners observe specific real-life cases and generalize some of their observations.
+They experiment with certain situations that involve analyzing data in order to identify the necessary and sufficient conditions for drawing a conclusion, making decisions and determining how best to approach, optimize or adjust a situation.
+In addition, they base their reasoning on a Euclidean or Cartesian plane in order to determine measurements in conics by using their knowledge of such concepts as the directrix, the vertex, the foci and the asymptotes.

-To prove a theorem using vectors, adult learners translate the hypotheses and thesis using vectors and construct an equality.
+To prove a theorem using vectors, adult learners translate the hypotheses and thesis into vector expressions and construct an equality.
 They develop the equality and use the Chasles relation to reduce the initial equality to its simplest form.
 As needed, they apply the properties of the scalar product of two vectors.
 They make connections between vector notation and the properties of geometric figures.
 In addition, they justify all the steps in their solution, applying the properties of vectors so as to communicate clearly and concisely.

-Throughout the problem-solving process, adult learners apply their mathematical knowledge (geometric transformations, geometric loci, trigonometric relations and vectors).
+Throughout the problem-solving process, adult learners apply their mathematical knowledge (geometric loci, unit circle, trigonometric identities and vectors).
 Their use of symbols, terms and notation related to this knowledge is accurate, and they always refer to different sources to validate the laws, theorems, corollaries or lemmas they deduce or induce so that they can improve their mathematical literacy.
 In addition, they do not hesitate to ask for help when they encounter difficulties.

-- Indication (oral or written) that the situational problem has been understood - Application of strategies and appropriate mathematical knowledge - Development of an appropriate solution - Appropriate validation of the steps in the solution - The solution includes a procedure, strategies and a final answer. - The mathematical model, operations, properties or relations involved.
+- Indication (oral or written) that the situational problem has been understood - Application of strategies and appropriate mathematical knowledge - Development of an appropriate solution - Appropriate validation of the steps in the solution